Surgeon General Urges More Americans To Carry Opioid Antidote

 The medicine is now available at retail pharmacies in most states without a prescription.
 Between 2013 and 2015, researchers found a tenfold increase in naloxone sold by retail pharmacies in the U.S.

 But prices have increased along with demand.
-Naloxone-filled syringes that used to cost $6 a piece now cost $30 and up.
+Naloxone-filled syringes that used to cost $6 apiece now cost $30 and up.
 A two-pack of naloxone nasal spray can cost $135 or more.
 And a two-pack of automatic naloxone injectors runs more than $3,700.

 And while it's true that naloxone can prevent many opioid-related deaths, it doesn't solve the root cause of the problem.